UK Ancestry (grandparent) / descent · decided by UKVI

 By ancestor path

-Your relationship to the United Kingdom ancestor determines which rules apply.
+Your relationship to the British ancestor determines which rules apply

 A parent British otherwise than by descent passes citizenship to a child born abroad (one generation).